min4builder/yax/README.md

 All code I wrote is under the (Expat) MIT license (previously public domain).
 Code not written by me:

- - liballoc was under the public domain; this version relicensed to MIT
+ - liballoc is under the public domain.
+   It is at `src/mem/malloc.[ch]` and `libc/malloc.[ch]`
+ - vfprintf was taken from the Sortix libc; it is under ISC.
+   It is at `libc/stream/vfprintf.c`